discord/lilliput/README.md

 It then resizes and transcodes the image (if flags are supplied) and saves the resulting file.

+To use the example:
+1. `go get github.com/discordapp/lilliput`
+2. Then run the build script from the deps/ directory.
-To use the example, `go get github.com/discordapp/lilliput` and then run `go build` from the examples/ directory.
+3. Finally run `go build` from the examples/ directory.

 ## License